-Satisfactory Academic Progress (SAP) measures the qualitative and quantitative aspect of a student’s academic work as being adequate to receive your desired degree.
+Satisfactory Academic Progress (SAP) measures the qualitative and quantitative aspect of student's academic work as being adequate to receive the desired degree.

 Academic probation is a warning that the student’s academic work does not meet the Seminary’s Satisfactory Academic Progress (SAP) requirements.
 A student in the MAC or MACS program will be placed on academic probation as follows: